 Put the cherry on top of your wedding day look with the perfect selection of accessories.
 The right wedding day jewelry will enhance your dress, but a piece that doesn't go with the style may look awkward and out of place.
 There are a few different factors that go into picking out the perfect bridal accessories for your big day.

-- Complement the style of your dress.
-If your dress has a vintage feel, don't go with modern jewelry.
+- Complement the style of your dress - If your dress has a vintage feel, don't go with modern jewelry.
 No matter how pretty the pieces are, they simply won't fit with the style of the gown.
+Consider vintage-inspired designs.

-- Don't look at jewelry until you pick out your dress.
-This seems obvious, but brides often get hooked on statement pieces that models are wearing or that they see in bridal salons.
+- Don't look at jewelry until you pick out your dress - This seems obvious, but some brides can get hooked on the latest statement pieces or something they see in bridal salons.
 Building a look around a piece of jewelry limits your dress options and makes it a lot harder to find a gown.

-- Don't worry about adorning yourself in diamonds.
-It's just one day; you can wear cubic zirconia and other faux gemstones if that's how you want to complete your look.
+- Don't worry about adorning yourself in diamonds - Remember that it's just one day.
+Consider wearing cubic zirconia and other faux gemstones to create a fashionable look at a fraction of the cost.

-- Don't focus on trends.
-In thirty years, you'll most likely regret that super chunky necklace you just had to have.
-You won't look at pictures and say, "I shouldn't have worn those pearls" or "Those diamond studs were way too gaudy."
+- Don't focus too much on trends - Think about picking jewelry that is more timeless than trendy.
+You never want to look at pictures and say, "I shouldn't have worn those pearls" or "Those diamond studs were way too gaudy."

 - Don't forget about the bag - Even though your maid of honor will most likely be keeping tabs on it the entire night, a clutch will look nice in pictures and carry everything you need to touch up your makeup throughout the evening.